cyberfox/image-edit/docs/README.md

 - **New Developer?** Start with [GETTING_STARTED.md](./GETTING_STARTED.md)
 - **Understanding the Code?** Read [ARCHITECTURE.md](./ARCHITECTURE.md)
 - **Using the App?** Check [FEATURES.md](./FEATURES.md)

-## 📱 About ImageEdit

-ImageEdit is an AI-powered image transformation app that allows users to modify images using natural language prompts.
-Built with SwiftUI for iOS 18.5+, it provides a modern, intuitive interface for creative image editing.

-### Key Features
-- 🎨 Text-prompt based image transformation
-- 📸 Full-screen image viewing with gestures
-- ⚙️ Customizable generation settings
-- 📚 Automatic history with thumbnails
-- 💾 Easy saving and sharing
-- 🎯 Modern SwiftUI design

 ## 🛠 Technology Stack